gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

     bound transmit endpoint our use of send-after-send message ordering will maintain the required MCM ordering for those targeting the same remote node, but the effects of two such atomics targeting different nodes could become visible in either order.
+This violates the MCM.
-To fix this, we need to arrange for atomic operation effects to be visible before we proceed with anything else.
-This will actually simplify a number of other things significantly.
+    To fix it, we need to arrange for atomic operation effects to be visible before we proceed with anything else.
+As it turns out, this will actually simplify a number of other things significantly.

   **_Note (Bug 2):_** Currently the implementation doesn't differentiate
     between atomics to the same node or different nodes.